How to Compare Depreciation Methods

 This is the reason that you may prefer the use of an owner's earning calculation rather than looking at earnings per share in isolation.
 When you look at a business like Union Pacific through this light, you realize that real, economic profits are lower than the reported profits found at the bottom of the income statement.

 Aside from that, there can be a lot of variation in the reported financial figures from year-to-year even when the underlying situation is identical.
 To make this point, let's review one of the depreciation examples we've been calculating thus far.
 Imagine you were examining a business that acquired an asset for $100,000.

 This asset had a $10,000 estimated salvage value and you expected it to have a useful life of ten years.
 Despite economic reality being exactly the same in each case, here is the difference in the depreciation expense that would be charged to the income statement in each year depending upon the depreciation methodology managed opted to use in the preparation of its balance sheet and income statement.

 Straight-Line Depreciation Methods and Profitability

 You can see that despite nothing being different other than the accounting methodology, in, say, year nine, a company using the straight-line depreciation method is going to appear to be far less profitable than one using the sum of the years' digit or double declining balance depreciation method while, at the same time, having a much higher net worth resulting in a seemingly lower return on capital.

-Another important thing to keep in mind is that some managements will report depreciation expense broken out as a separate line on the income statement, while others will be more clandestine about it, including it indirectly through SG&A expenses (for the depreciation costs of desks, for instance).
+Another important thing to keep in mind is that some management will report depreciation expense broken out as a separate line on the income statement, while others will be more clandestine about it, including it indirectly through SG&A expenses (for the depreciation costs of desks, for instance).

-You'll also want to compare a company's depreciation practices to other firms in its sector or industry because some managements may be tempted to set unreasonably high estimated salvage values on assets, resulting in lower depreciation expense than peers.
+You'll also want to compare a company's depreciation practices to other firms in its sector or industry because some management may be tempted to set unreasonably high estimated salvage values on assets, resulting in lower depreciation expense than peers.